sst/sst/www/docs/installation.md

 - `src/` — App Code

   The code that’s run when your app is invoked is placed in the `src/` directory of your project.
+These are your Lambda functions.

 - `test/` — Unit tests

   There's also a `test/` directory where you can add your tests.
 SST uses [Jest](https://jestjs.io/) internally to run your tests.

 You can change this structure around to fit your workflow.
-This is just a good way to start.
+This is just a good way to get started.

 ### Infrastructure